Police Chief on 4 arrests at Port Barre HS: “It’s one thing after the other. We constantly stay at this school”

 “I don’t think Port Barre seems to be high on his list right now,” said Chief Boudreaux.
 “I believe if the leadership at the school would practice a little stricter discipline maybe these things wouldn’t happen quite as often.”

 The St. Landry Parish School Board has issued a statement in regards to a school resource officer being placed at Port Barre High School.
-To read that statement, click here.
+To read the statement, click here.

+1 thought on “Police Chief on 4 arrests at Port Barre HS: “It’s one thing after the other.
+We constantly stay at this school””